yegor256/0pdd/README.md

 ## How to configure?

-The only way to configure 0pdd is to add `.0pdd.yml` file to the root directory of your `master` branch.
+The only way to configure 0pdd is to add `.0pdd.yml` file to the root directory of your `master` branch (see [this one](https://github.com/yegor256/0pdd/blob/master/.0pdd.yml) as a live example).
 It has to be a [YAML](https://en.wikipedia.org/wiki/YAML) file with the following optional parameters inside:

 ```yaml